This post may contain affiliate links. Please read our disclosure policy.

 - 1 jalapeño thinly sliced

-- 2 tablespoons of mayo mixed with 1/2-1 tablespoon of sriracha
+- 2 tablespoons mayo mixed with 1/2-1 tablespoon of sriracha

 Instructions